 Security of information

-The Australian Taxation Office (ATO) operates the Australian Business Register (ABR) website and the ABR and AUSkey transaction sites.
+The Australian Taxation Office (ATO) operates the Australian Business Register (ABR) website and the ABR transaction sites.
 Security controls protect the sites from unauthorised access and information when collected, used, disclosed and stored by the ABR.

 Personal information won't be released unless the law permits it or permission is given.
 Users should be aware that there may be inherent risks associated with the transmission of information via the internet.